irregulargentlewomen/ratedrforrapist/README.md

 * create a decent title graphic
 * test the CSS on actual mobile devices
 * clean up the invocation JS
-* clean up the extra sketching HTML, CSS, & JS files in static (Betsy, are you using the static/js directory? if not, we can get rid of it, I think -E.)
 * write up installation instructions
 * play with the embedded fonts for the Polanski quotation
 * add documentation comments to CSS and HTML